AriFordsham/GHCWiki/implementing-trees-that-grow/handling-source-locations.md

 Cons:

 - Potential trouble with inference of type family arguments.
-The type family has to be injective, which can be guaranteed in practice
+The `WrapL` type family has to be injective, which can be guaranteed in practice
+-

 ## An example to illustrate